 The scales used for a graph can dramatically affect how the results look.
 Therefore, when possible, use the calculated numeric results in the output to confirm what the graphs show.

-You can use a graph to compare the sample statistic to the population parameter and illustrate the results of the hypothesis test.
-The following individual value plot illustrates the difference between the means of two samples, A and B.
+You can use a graph to illustrate the results of the hypothesis test.

-You can use a graph to show the center of the data, which is the value or range of values that most of the data are near, such as the mean and median.
+You can use a graph to show the center of the data, such as the mean and median.

 A boxplot cannot show a multi-modal distribution because there are two centers in the data.